Germany celebrates Canada

 “A true friend” is how Prime Minister Justin Trudeau referred to Germany on his recent visit there.
 Germany is taking Canada's sesquicentennial as an opportunity to celebrate the warm rapport between the two countries, with an exciting cultural program across Canada.

 German Traces in Canada

 Did you know that there are many places in Canada that are linked to Germany?
 Have you ever wondered why Kitchener hosts an Oktoberfest every year?
 Or, what New Brunswick has to do with the city of Brunswick in Germany?
 Discover Canada from a new perspective and participate in a multimedial track search!
-The multimedia app "German Traces in Canada" is free and compatible with smartphones and tablets.
+The multimedia app "German Traces in Canada," developed by the Goethe-Institut in Canada, is free and compatible with smartphones and tablets.